 Can I Get Car out of Impound for Free or Get A Car Impound Loan?

 If your car was wrongfully towed, you can get it back for free.
 You can also recover damages from the repo agent for a vehicle that was wrongfully towed.
 The law protects consumers against the worst of illegal towing.
+The same is true if your vehicle was wrongly towed or impounded by the police or a registered agent at the request of a lender.
+As an example, consider what happens if you take out a title loan in South Carolina.
+There are procedures in place to protect consumers who face a situation where their vehicle was wrongly impounded and you can even collect damages!
 If you can prove you have been charged excessive or unlawful towing or storage fees, you can recover up to four times the amount of those fees in small claims court.
-One thing to remember is that most legitimate online title loan companies will follow all applicable state and federal restrictions when it comes to impound and repossession laws.
+One thing to remember is that most legitimate reputable title loan lenders will follow all applicable state and federal restrictions when it comes to impound and repossession laws.

 Another option is a car impound loan where you take out another loan to get your car out of impound.
 Of course, it’s not ideal to take out a loan to pay off another and you should really try to exhaust other options first.

-It is never a good experience to have your car impounded.
-Having a vehicle repossessed can have a devastating impact on your finances, personal and professional life.
+It is never a good experience to have your car impounded by a car title loan lender.
+Having a vehicle repossessed can have a devastating impact on your finances and professional life.
 It usually happens when you least expect it and can leave you with worries and anxiety.
 You can avoid this from happening by being proactive.

 As soon as you are convinced you might miss a car payment, contact your lender to discuss your options.
 If you have any questions about car title lending or pink slip loans and how they work, contact Car Title Lenders USA today.
 From our website, you can easily compare our regularly updated list of car title loan companies, saving you money and time.
 You can also apply for a loan directly on our site and the application only takes a few minutes to complete.